lamek/dash_getting_started/README.md

 **Very much a WIP and subject to change**.

-This repository exists almost entirely so that the code writer (me) and the tutorial authors (me and tech writers) could collaborate effectively and craft the tutorial story together.
+This repository exists almost entirely so that the code writer (me) and the tutorial authors (me and tech writers) can collaborate effectively and craft the tutorial story together.

 Googler's